 Accelerated Benefit Rider

-There is no cost for this rider when available, but there are significant differences among companies.
+There is no cost for this rider, but companies have significant differences.

-The way it works – If you become terminally ill, you may request acceleration of the death benefit.
-For chronic illness, companies require that you are unable to perform 2 of 6 activities of daily living.
+How it works – If you become terminally ill, you may request acceleration of the death benefit.
+For chronic illness, companies require that you cannot perform 2 of 6 activities of daily living.

 (bathing, dressing, toileting, transferring, eating, and continence)